 How Much Will You Make?

 Here we come to the most important question: how much money are you going to be making?
-According to the Bureau of Labor Statistics, administrative assistants earn between $17 and $20 per hour at an entry level.
-Please keep in mind that the salary you earn will depend heavily upon the level of experience that you have as well as the location that you are working on.
+According to the Bureau of Labor Statistics, administrative assistants earn between $17 and $20 per hour at an entry-level.
+Please keep in mind that the salary you earn will depend heavily upon the level of experience that you have as well as the location where you are working on.

 In order to become an administrative assistant, you will need to obtain a high school diploma or GED, which is not extremely difficult.
 The difficult part comes in the certification training that is required afterward.
 For most entry-level jobs, the GED will suffice.
 However, if you want to work your way into a more rewarding career, you will need to undergo certification training.
 It can take some time, but it is definitely worth it!
 Something important to note is that the requirements for these jobs are starting to become a bit more stringent.
 For example, many employers are looking for those with college degrees, and degrees specializing in the type of business that they are going to be working in.